saitejan/angularTask/README.md

 ng serve -o

-that means your server is running now , it will automatically opens the app in browser, if didn't open  you can check it out by going to http://localhost:4200/ from your browser.
+that means your server is running now , it will automatically opens the app in browser.
+If it didn't open ,  you can check it out by going to http://localhost:4200/ from your browser.
 The app will automatically reload if you change any of the source files.